 Students in the history and literature program gain skills for historical research while developing a sense of critical inquiry and intellectual independence.
 The M.A. program introduces students to musicological methods and techniques and at the same time seeks to broaden their horizons through a variety of courses, including analysis and ethnomusicology.
 The Ph.D. involves more detailed work in research seminars and special studies.
 Dissertation topics at Berkeley have run the gamut of scholarly approaches and subjects, from source studies to theoretical or critical works, and from early medieval chant to the music of the present day.
 For more information, view the Graduate Student Handbook.

 The Master of Arts Degree

-The period of study in all areas of specialization is from three to (more typically) four semesters ending with the M.A. comprehensive examination.
+The period of study in all areas of specialization is four semesters ending with the M.A. comprehensive examination.
 The general course requirement for the M.A. is 24 units, at least 12 of which must be in the graduate series in music.

 The Doctor of Philosophy Degree